What Causes Damp Problems in Houses?

 Not only does damp cause problems to your building infrastructure but it can also come with health implications too.
 Damp or mould in your property can have a negative effect on any respiratory problems and exacerbate any asthma problems you may have.
 This is can be particularly harmful to young children and the elderly.

-How To Stop Damp Problems?
+How To Stop Damp Problems Occurring in your House?